hrishikesh421/HrishikeshShirodkar.github.io/README.md

 *(Date - Present)*

 - **Key Responsibilities:**
-  - Designed and optimized SQL queries for data analysis and reporting.
+  - Designed and optimized complex SQL queries to drive data insights for clients.
-  - Developed and maintained ETL pipelines to process large datasets efficiently.
+  - Built and maintained ETL pipelines to process and transform large-scale data efficiently.
-  - Built interactive Power BI dashboards for stakeholders.
+  - Developed Power BI dashboards to visualize business-critical KPIs for stakeholders.

 ### **Business Analyst**
-**Inteliment Technologies** *(Automobile Client)*
+**Inteliment Technologies (Automobile Client)**
 *(Date - Date)*

-- Conducted data analysis using SQL and Python to deliver insights.
+- Conducted data analysis using SQL and Python to provide actionable insights.
-- Automated workflows and enhanced reporting capabilities with Power BI.
+- Automated reporting workflows with Power BI for enhanced decision-making.
+- Collaborated with cross-functional teams to address client requirements effectively.

 ---